Is Ceramic Cookware Actually Safe? The Answer Is Complicated.

 I have a GreenPan.
 I'm not throwing it out.

 GreenPan is one of the more transparent brands in the ceramic coated space — their Thermolon coating genuinely doesn't contain PFAS, lead, or cadmium, and they're more upfront than most about what their pans are and aren't.
-So as ceramic coated pans go, it's a reasonable choice.
+As ceramic coated pans go, it's a reasonable choice.

 Our Place — same category, same coating situation, just with a more aesthetic Instagram presence and a pan that comes with its own little lid that everyone loses within a month.